Maternity, Parental & Pre-Placement Adoption Leave for B.C. Government Employees

 Extending Your Leave

-Regular employees can take this leave without pay at the end of their maternity, parental or pre-placement adoption leave as long as they have not already taken the full 18 months with maternity and extended parental leave.
+Regular employees can take this leave without pay at the end of their maternity, parental or pre-placement adoption leave if they haven't already taken the full 18 months with maternity and extended parental leave.
 The total combined leave can be up to 18 months.
 Send a written request to your supervisor at least four weeks before the end of your initial leave.

 Extended childcare leave follows the same rules as a general leave without pay for pension contributions and maintaining benefits coverage.

 Employees can use vacation earned before their maternity, parental or pre-placement adoption leave to extend their time off work.
 Vacation may be approved up to 6 weeks prior to their due date or up to the date in which they have been cleared to work.
 Look up your annual vacation entitlement.